NHSDigital/software-engineering-quality-framework/principles.md

 **Keep it simple.** Explicit is better than implicit.
 Simple is better than complex.
 Complex is better than complicated.
 Special cases aren't special enough to break the rules.
 Although practicality beats purity. ([Zen of Python](https://www.python.org/dev/peps/pep-0020/).)

-**[Prefer serverless](practices/cloud-services.md); where not serverless use ephemeral and immutable infrastructure.** Make it simple to guarantee predictable and reliable behaviour.
+**[Prefer serverless](practices/cloud-services.md).
+[SERVICE-TOOLS](https://service-manual.nhs.uk/service-standard/11-choose-the-right-tools-and-technology) Where not serverless use ephemeral and immutable infrastructure.** Make it simple to guarantee predictable and reliable behaviour.

 **[Bake in security.](practices/security.md)** Understand it as a team.
 Consider it through every stage of delivery.
 Verify it automatically and continuously.
 Model risks.
 Use defence in depth.
 Segregate security domains (e.g. test/prod, public/PII).
 Minimise human contact with sensitive data.

 **Stay up to date.** Automate patching/upgrades, dependency/image scanning and updating.

-**[Bake in reliability.](practices/service-reliability.md)** [SERVICE-14](https://service-manual.nhs.uk/service-standard/14-operate-a-reliable-service) Understand requirements as a team, treated as unspoken user needs.
+**[Bake in reliability.](practices/service-reliability.md)** [SERVICE-RELIABILITY](https://service-manual.nhs.uk/service-standard/14-operate-a-reliable-service) Understand requirements as a team, treated as unspoken user needs.
 Consider it through every stage of delivery.
 Verify it automatically and continuously.
 Practice incident management resolution using techniques like [game days](https://wa.aws.amazon.com/wat.concept.gameday.en.html).

 ## 3. Create knowledge